clerk/clerk-expo-quickstart/README.md

 - Wrap your Expo app in `<ClerkProvider />` and supply your `tokenCache`
 - Conditionally show content based on your auth state
 - Build your sign-in and sign-up pages

+### Branches of this repository

+- `main`: The result of following the [Clerk Expo quickstart](https://clerk.com/docs/quickstarts/expo).
+- `advanced`: A more advanced version of the quickstart, with OAuth connections, error handling and styling.

 ## Running the template